abhipsapriyadarsini08-cyber/bounching_ball_game/README.md

 💻 Technologies Used
 ______________________

-HTML5: For the basic structure of the game page.
+⚪HTML5: For the basic structure    of the game page.

-CSS3: For styling the background, title, and canvas container.
+⚪CSS3: For styling the              background, title, and canvas      container.

-JavaScript (ES6+): For all game logic, including physics, collision detection, rendering, and controls.
+⚪JavaScript (ES6+): For all game    logic, including physics,          collision detection, rendering,    and controls.

-HTML5 Canvas API: Used for drawing and animating all the game elements (ball, paddle, particles, score).
+⚪HTML5 Canvas API: Used for
+  drawing and animating all the      game elements (ball, paddle,       particles, score).

 ⚙️ Code Overview